 Personal responsibility is crucial, and I don’t believe we can solve our plastic problem without it.
 But even greater results are achieved when consumers come together to demand change from the corporations that produce the stuff.
 From the beginning, I took the time to write and call companies asking for less plastic packaging.
 And in 2008, I spearheaded a massive campaign, Take Back The Filter, to ask Clorox to take back its plastic Brita water filter cartridges for recycling, as was already being done by the Brita company in Europe.
 The campaign was a success for all involved, and Brita filters can now be recycled in the U.S. and Canada.

 Living with less plastic is really not as hard as it seems, but our awareness of disposable plastic in our lives can be transformative.
-To that end, I threw down the gauntlet last May and invited Fake Plastic Fish readers to collect and tally their own plastic waste for a week and upload the results to a new Show Your Plastic Trash web site.
+To that end, I threw down the gauntlet and invited readers to collect and tally their own plastic waste for a week and upload the results to a new Show Your Plastic Trash web site.
 How can we know where we need to go if we don’t know where we are to begin with?
 Solving the plastic pollution problem will require more than individual personal actions.
 But individual actions and personal awareness are essential for creating the kind of world in which we want to live and the impetus to spark bigger actions.

 I enjoy giving presentations on living with less plastic and why, despite what critics sometimes say, our personal actions do make a difference.